macielti/common-clj/README.md

 Just common Clojure codes that I use across projects.

-# Installation
+## Installation

-To install, add the following dependency to your project or build file:
+Add the following dependency to your project or build file:

 `[net.clojars.macielti/common-clj "x.y.z"]`

-You can check what is the last available version on [Clojars page](https://clojars.org/net.clojars.macielti/common-clj/).
+You can check for the last available version on [Clojars page](https://clojars.org/net.clojars.macielti/common-clj/).

+## Documentation

+Tests are the best documentation!
+Better than nothing.

+That's all what I have for now.
+I am planning to add proper documentation in a near future.

 ## License